Metastable phase separation and information retrieval in multicomponent mixtures: Metastable Phase separation in Hopfield liquids

-We have shown that Hopfield liquids are multicomponent mixtures that can reliably retrieve information.
-In this section, we study how the liquid Hopfield model spontaneously phase-separates into multiple phases with distinct, prescribed compositions, and thus serves as a toy model for how the cytoplasm demixes through liquid-liquid phase separation into multiple membraneless compartments.
+We have shown that Hopfield liquids are multicomponent mixtures that can reliably retrieve phases with prescribed compositions via nucleation seeds that have partial information on the target phases.
+In this section, we study how the liquid Hopfield model spontaneously phase-separates into multiple phases with distinct, prescribed compositions, and thus serves as a toy model for how the cytoplasm demixes through liquid-liquid phase separation into multiple biomolecular condensates.

-Figure~\ref{fig:hopf_coex} shows the dynamics of a Hopfield liquid in the region of parameter space for which the retrieval phases are stable.
-The system is initialised in a state that is spatially homogeneous, with a small white noise perturbation (see Panel A).
-As the system evolves over time, the components start to spatially segregate, so that the densities of particular species are enhanced in different spatial regions.
-This phase separation process can be seen in panel B, where the initial pale colors become more intense over time.
+Figure~\ref{fig:hopf_coex} shows the dynamics of a Hopfield liquid in the region of parameter space for which stationary retrieval states are stable.
+As in the previous section, we consider here the case $N = 8$ and $p = 3$.
+The system is initialized in a state that is spatially homogeneous, with a small spatially fluctuating perturbation (see Panel A).

+As the system evolves over time, the components start to spatially segregate, so that the densities of particular components are enhanced in different spatial regions.
+This phase separation process can be seen in Panel B (see Panel E for the coloring scheme).
 Since $q=1/2$, the phases are not pure, but rather complex mixtures enriched and depleted in specific components.